Kevin Beasley: Performances

 Beasley is also known for his performance work, in which he often uses his sculptures to produce live sound.
 For a performance during the 2014 Whitney Biennial, Beasley "played" several of his sculptures by touching and moving them around the gallery.
 The sounds made by his body and the materials of the sculptures were captured by microphones embedded in the sculptures and amplified by speakers for the audience.
 Beasley also performs sound art without sculpture - in 2012 he performed I Want My Spot Back in the Atrium of the Museum of Modern Art - a piece consisting only of a capella clips of deceased 1990's era rappers, mixed and amplified by Beasley live.

 Over the course of his 2018-2019 solo exhibition, "A view of a landscape" at the Whitney Museum, Beasley features live performances with: Taja Cheek, Eli Keszler, Jlin, and himself.
 The cotton gin serves an instrument in the performances, where artists are able to manipulate and process its sounds into live compositions.

+Commissioned by Performa for Performa 21, Beasley created The Sound of Morning (2021).
+With sculptures made by using everyday objects and materials, performers, and mics that magnify noise, Beasley combined sculpture, sound, performance, and site specificity for this work.